KevChaplin/interpreter-homepage/README.md

 ## To do

-- Connecting contact form
+- Connecting contact form to Client email address, functionality is set up
 - Adding required text for each language
 -- English complete
-- Font size on image modal

 ## Tools